CodingItWrong/codingitwrong.com/_posts/2019-05-13-spring-framework-an-opinionated-intro.md

 ## Repository

-Next, we'll create the repository class that allows us to read from and write to the database.
+Next, we'll create the repository that allows us to read from and write to the database.
 This is actually going to be really trivial.
 Create another New > Java Class, enter the name `GameRepository`, and choose Kind: Interface.
 Then make it extend from the following:

 ```java
 package com.codingitwrong.tutorial.springbootvideogames;